FbW-E05-B/parcel-boilerplate/README.md

 ### Deploy to Github Pages

-Deploy your code to **Github Pages**: this script creates a 'gh-pages' branch and publishes the **dist** folder.
+Deploy your code to **Github Pages**: this script creates a 'gh-pages' branch and publishes the **build** folder.
 For this to work, make sure you already have a remote repository on github.

 ```
 npm run publish